 High school coming out movies are a staple of LGBTQ cinema.
 Creating a challenge for new films in offering audiences themes and topics not already covered in a wide collective of films already within the genre.
 However with Giant Little Ones director Keith Behrman brings us a fresh twist on the genre while maintaining a high school movie aesthetic.

 Giant Little Ones defies the normal tried and tested tropes of the high school coming out movie.
 Providing us with a film in which the fluidity of sexuality and experimentation in youth is centre stage.
-While equally never seeking to label its characters, in exploring the different coping mechanisms each character deploys.
+While equally never seeking to label its characters, by exploring the different coping mechanisms each character deploys.
 Humour is interlaced with drama throughout, with scenes between Franky and a close trans friend beautifully constructed and delivered.
 In a film that not only wears its heart on its sleeve, but also attempts to reinvent the high school ‘coming out’ film.